 Matcha and Dark Chocolate

-• Fridge: Store your baked oats in the refrigerator for up to 5 days.
-To reheat, pop it in the oven for 5-10 minutes at 175°C (350°F), or simply microwave it in 30 seconds increments.
+Fridge: Store your baked oats in the refrigerator for up to 5 days.
+To reheat, pop it in the oven for 5-10 minutes at 175°C (350°F), or simply microwave it in 30-second increments.

-Can I make a bigger batch of these baked oats?
+Can I make a bigger batch to meal prep?

-If you are making a big batch for meal prep, or for a gathering, it might be easiest to use a larger baking or casserole dish instead of small ramekins.
+Absolutely!
+I recommend using a casserole dish instead of small ramekins.
 The baking time would increase so that everything will be cooked through.

 No, the steel-cut oats will not blend enough to give you a cake-like texture.
 However, you can substitute the old-fashioned rolled oats with quick-cooking oats, instant oats, or even oat flour.
 The texture will be different with oat flour but it will still be delicious.

 Yes of course!
 I don’t find it necessary as it already tastes great without.
-However, if you are a fan of vanilla extract, feel free to add 1/4 teaspoon of vanilla extract for every serving of this recipe.
+However, if you are a fan of vanilla extract, feel free to add 1/4 teaspoon of vanilla extract for every serving of this baked oats without banana.

 For a single serving, use an 8oz (250ml) ramekin.